Many business leaders fear electric vehicle (EV) charging stations will add significant costs to their energy expenditures? Are they justified?

 So if Sonia traveled 35 miles in an EV, she’d need about 11 kWh (rounding up).
 Are you with me?
 Good.

-So Sonia needs 11 kWh.
-So how much does that all cost?
+So Sonia needs 11 kWh to cover her daily commute.
+So how much does that cost?

 Home or Away